Saket-Upadhyay/FuzzDistillCC/docs/FeatureSelection.md

 ---

-To collect these features using an LLVM pass, you’ll need to write a custom pass that analyzes the intermediate representation (IR) or machine code and extracts the required data.
-Below is an outline of how you can design the LLVM pass to collect the features for vulnerability classification.

-### 1. **LLVM Pass Setup**
-   - **Create an LLVM Pass**: You’ll create a new pass (e.g., `FeatureExtractionPass`) using either the **Function Pass** or **Module Pass** depending on the level of granularity you want (function-level or module-level).
-   - **LLVM IR**: Your pass will analyze the LLVM IR of the program, which provides a high-level representation of the code.

 ### 2. **Control Flow Features**
    - **Instruction Count**: Traverse each basic block using `for (auto &I : B) {}` to count the number of instructions.